-Professional angler and Bass Pro Tour competitor Ott DeFoe is quick to grab a spinnerbait when fishing springtime bass during cold and dirty water situations.
+Professional angler and Bass Pro Tour competitor Ott DeFoe is quick to grab his best spinnerbait when fishing springtime bass during cold and dirty water situations.
 Why?
 It’s a lure that fish can feel and see, and these days, it’s used less than bladed jigs and crankbaits, so bass are less conditioned to them.
 DeFoe shares 5 general spinnerbait fishing pointers covering the gamut from lure selection specifics like choosing blade configurations and when and why to target bass during the dirty, cold water of spring on warming trends. *Gear listing at the bottom.

 DeFoe’s 5 tips for catching dirty water bass:

 - Add a kicker blade (fluorescent orange or green).
 A little extra flash never hurts in off-colored water, and it gives DeFoe a little extra confidence.
 He also likes the increased visibility for his benefit of seeing the bait when fishing it just below the surface.

 - Use a Colorado/Willow Blade combo.
 Blade selection can make a difference.
 Use spinnerbaits with an oversized willow-leaf blade and a smaller Colorado blade kicker.
 In addition to maximizing flash and vibration, the willow leaf provides essential lift in shallow water and has a shad-imitating profile.

 - Fish during warming trends.
 There’s no better trigger for prespawn bass than the warming water temperatures of late winter and early spring.
 The base of the food chain activates, and in turn, predators like bass.
 If you’re not fortunate enough to be retired, go fishing when the water’s getting warmer — this usually means afternoons over mornings, and more broadly, local warming trends.